 One more note about loosening your soil: if you want to attract worms to your soil, use a pitchfork instead of a shovel or rototiller.
 Otherwise, you may injure or disturb any worms that are present.

-You can try moving worms from another area of your yard, or from a friend or neighbor’s yard.
-You can also buy them at a bait shop, or online.
+You can try moving worms into your garden from another area of your yard, or from a friend or neighbor’s yard.
+You can also buy them at a bait shop or online.